widmogrod/mkunion/docs/getting_started.md

 In above example you can see a few important concepts:

-#### `//go:generate mkunion`

-Go generate directive runs `mkunion` command that you installed in previous step.
-It will generate union type and pattern matching functions for you.

 #### `//go:tag mkunion:"Vehicle"`

 Tag are powerful and flexible way to add metadata to your code.